buzzm/mongomtimport/README.md

 If only one importFile is specified and it names a directory, then ALL files in that directory will be processed.
 All options will apply to all the files processed in that directory
+Empty lines (CR only) are permitted but will be ignored

 options:
 --host | -h     name of host e.g. machine.firm.com (default localhost